-Increase Residential Units to 7.000 units
+Increase Residential Units to 7,000 units (35% of which are Affordable) from 2,400 units

-(35% of which are Affordable) Increase Office/Commercial SF\ to 1,000,000 SF\
+Increase Office/Commercial SF to 1,000,000 SF from 209.000 SF

 GOAL: Promote smart land use, livable neighborhoods and sustainable access.

 The 2013 Plan Bay Area anticipates 2.1 million additional Bay Area residents by 2040 and prioritizes housing growth in transit accessible locations.
 BART's TOD and Access Policies support Plan Bay Area by establishing a series of performance targets, including intensification of housing and commercial uses within 1⁄2 mile of BART stations.